mapbox/mapbox-gl-draw/src/modes/README.md

 For more info on how to handle map interactions see [Life Cycle Functions](#life-cycle-functions).
 For more info on how to interact with Draw's internal state see [Setters & Getters](#setters-and-getters).

 ## Available Custom Modes

+_please feel free to add your own modes to this list via a PR_

 -   [Static Mode](https://github.com/mapbox/mapbox-gl-draw-static-mode): Turn off interactions